What is the Isle of Culture?

 Image: Broadstairs Folk Week

-How will the decision be made?
+How was the decision made?

 February 8th 2026: We submitted our initial Expression of Interest informed by over 750 resident responses to our survey, consultation meetings and existing research, and the feedback of our 25 local peer reviewers.
 You can read more about how the survey shaped the EOI here.